laktek/jQuery-Smart-Auto-Complete/README.markdown

 Following custom events will be bound to the element which has `smartAutoComplete` enabled.
 You can bind custom handlers to these events and also cancel the default handler by calling `event.preventDefault()` in your handler.

+To learn more about the default behaviour of the events, please refer to the specs at `spec/core/jquery.smart_autocomplete_spec.js`.

 ### keyIn

 **parameters**: query